xtdb/xtdb/docs/example/backup-restore/README.md

-## An example of local Backup & Restore for a "Standalone" Crux System
+## An example of local Backup & Restore for a "Standalone" Crux Node

 Try running `restore.sh` then `backup.sh`.
-Has to be run on a stopped system.
+Has to be run on a stopped node.

 See also
 [standalone-webservice example](https://github.com/juxt/crux/tree/master/example/standalone_webservice),